 (Books closed.)
-Write the word memories on the board.
-Ask students to call out any words and phrases they think of (e.g., to have a good bad /memory, happy / sad memories, to remember, memorable).
+Write the word success on the board.
+Ask students to call out any words and phrases they think of (e.g., to be successful, to succeed, to fail, a failure).
 Write their ideas on the board.

 1 Discuss the pictures with a partner.